parsica-php/parsica/docs/tutorial/performance.md

 ## XDebug

 Turn off XDebug, as it will make things much slower.
-If you do turn on nXDebug, you may get `Maximum function nesting level of '256' reached, aborting!`.
+If you do turn on XDebug, you may get `Maximum function nesting level of '256' reached, aborting!`.
 Increase the nesting level until the error goes away, either in code or in `php.ini`:

 ```php
 <?php